UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 backend, the virtual environment, and *ricgraph_explorer.py* by hand.

-To use a service usint file,
+To use a service unit file,
 you can either use the [Ricgraph Makefile](ricgraph_install_configure.md#ricgraph-makefile) and execute
 command:
 ```